 The Maine Legislature subsequently retaliated by recognizing the Town of Madawaska.
 The 'town' measured three times the size of Rhode Island.

 Tempers continued to flare.
 Fists flew, officials got arrested and tensions finally boiled over in 1838 with the Battle of Caribou.
 ‘Battle’ may be too strong a word.
 On December 29, American woodcutters spotted New Brunswick lumbermen cutting down trees on an American’s estate.
 The American woodcutters rushed to stand guard, and a shouting match ensued.
 The lumbermen drew arms and prepared to fire, but a black bear attacked three New Brunswickers.
 The New Brunswickers shot and killed the bear, but the Americans thought they were being fired at.
 They fired at the fleeing New Brunswickers – and missed.

 The next month, Maine Gov. John Fairfield sent a posse to arrest the New Brunswick timbermen.
 The British arrested the posse’s leader.
-New Brunswick officials arrested Maine’s land agent and held him in New Brunswick, and the Americans incarcerated New Brunswick’s land agent in Bangor for a while.
+New Brunswick officials arrested Maine’s land agent and held him in New Brunswick.
+Then the the Americans incarcerated New Brunswick’s land agent in Bangor for a while.
 British troops began to gather on the Saint John River.

 America readied for the Aroostook War, led, as usual, by the press.
 “Maine and her soil, or BLOOD!” screamed one editorial.
 “Let the sword be drawn and the scabbard thrown away!”
 Congress authorized 50,000 troops and a $10 million budget and forts were built along the frontier, sometimes within sight of each other.

 Newspapers sent war correspondents to the front, and Maine militiamen took target practice at effigies of Queen Victoria.
 A farmer who wandered onto the firing range became one of the few casualties of the war.
 Another soldier succumbed to the measles.